 The founder of Kate Walker Design (plus a few other highly successful businesses!) is an aspirational business woman with impeccable style and an amazing business ethos.
 So let’s check out what a day in the life of Kate Walker, Interior Design Queen, looks like.

-Related article: A day in the life of a property stylist, Emma Tobin
+Related article: A day in the life of a professional organiser with Chelsea Smith

 “My love of design was really formed in my early years.
 Growing up in a large family of 7 children, I shared a room with my 3 sisters.
 We would always be moving our furniture around, changing our bed linen and redesigning our personal spaces.